To inspire, empower, educate & employ

 in collaboration with

 FIERCE FEMALE FILMMAKERS

-In the summer we will launch a series of interviews with women working in all areas of the film & TV industries
+We have just launched our series of conversations with women working in all areas of the film & TV industries

 Daughters & Patrons

 Artemisia Gentileschi (1593 - 1654) is one of the most celebrated Baroque artists of the 17th century.
 Born in Rome in 1593, her father was an artist and taught her to paint.
 Her tutelage was taken over by another man who raped her.
 At the tender age of seventeen, she found the courage to accuse him of his crime.
 During his 9 month-long trial she was subjected to a public physical examination and her fingers were held in thumbscrews while she was repeatedly asked whether she was telling the truth.

 "It's true!
 It's true!
 It's True!"